moondance-labs/tanssi-docs/learn/tanssi/technical-features.md

 As mentioned, the Tanssi network and the networks are sibling chains with no hierarchical dependency.
 They communicate via the relay chain, and therefore, the relay chain plays a key role in the protocol.

-The block producers that Tanssi assigns to serve the different networks also run a Tanssi node, hence, by accessing the data stored in the finalized blocks of the relay chain and cross-referencing headers, they can learn their assignation for the session, the Tanssi networks can confirm that a certain group of block producers from Tanssi has been assigned to them, and Tanssi can verify that the author of an network block was the expected one and reward accordingly.
+The block producers that Tanssi assigns to serve the different networks also run a Tanssi node, hence, by accessing the data stored in the finalized blocks of the relay chain and cross-referencing headers, they can learn their assignation for the session, the Tanssi networks can confirm that a certain group of block producers from Tanssi has been assigned to them, and Tanssi can verify that the author of a network block was the expected one and reward accordingly.

 The Tanssi protocol relies on the relay chain as a means to provide the necessary data to both, Tanssi and its networks, allowing them to collaborate and validate the correctness of the block production service.